Maryland Republican Party Chairman John M. Kane has accused the state's mainstream media of "Dan Rather syndrome."

 Neither poll has been widely reported, in part because of questions about the methodology.

-One poll released two weeks ago by Survey USA showed the race to be tied at 48 percent in Maryland, a state where registered Democrats outnumber Republicans 2 to 1.
+One poll released Sept.
+20 by Survey USA showed the race to be tied at 48 percent in Maryland, a state where registered Democrats outnumber Republicans 2 to 1.
 The company that conducts the poll uses an automated calling system, which is generally considered less reliable than human interviewers.
-The other poll, released last week by Rasmussen Reports, showed Kerry with a three-point lead over Bush, 48 percent to 45 percent.
-It was conducted over a two-week period and had a margin of error larger than other recent polls.
+The other poll, released Sept.
+29 by Rasmussen Reports, showed Kerry with a three-point lead over Bush, 48 percent to 45 percent.
+It was conducted over a two-week period and had a margin of error larger than that of other recent polls.

 "The majority of the mainstream media are ignoring legitimate news," Kane said.
 "Anyone can sit there and try to discount a poll's validity and methodology and give credence to one polling organization over another, but when you have two polls in two weeks showing similar results and reflecting trends nationwide . . . there has to be some duty to at least report the political connotations behind such results," Kane said.

-Democrat Al Gore carried Maryland over Bush in 2000 by 17 percentage points, and other recent polls using more conventional methodology have shown Kerry with a comfortable lead in the state heading into next month.
+Democrat Al Gore carried Maryland over Bush in 2000 by 17 points, and other recent polls using more conventional methodology have shown Kerry, a U.S. senator from Massachusetts, with a comfortable lead in the state heading into next month.
 A poll by American Research Group last month, for example, showed Kerry leading 52 percent to 43 percent.